 Our range of programmes includes options which specialise in particular branches of mathematics, as well as joint honours degrees with various subjects.

-The School of Mathematics offers the following programmes:
+The School of Mathematics offers the following programmes for entry in 2020:

 |BSc (Hons) Mathematics *||MA (Hons) Mathematics|

 |MMath (Hons) Mathematics *||BSc (Hons) Mathematics & Statistics *|

 |BSc (Hons) Applied Mathematics *||MMath (Hons) Applied Mathematics *|

 |BSc (Hons) Mathematics & Biology||BSc (Hons) Mathematics & Business|